agarsev/quevedo/docs/cli.md

   This includes file management, annotation of data, and neural network training and use.

-  The -D and -N flags are global, and affect all commands used afterwards.
+  The -D, -N and -P flags are global, and affect all commands used afterwards.
+  -N and -P are exclusive.
 For example, to run a full experiment for neural network 'one', run:

       quevedo -D path/to/dataset -N one split -p 80 prepare train test

 Options:
   -D, --dataset PATH   Path to the dataset to use, by default use current
-                      directory
+                       directory.
-  -N, --network TEXT  Neural network configuration to use --version           Show the version and exit.
+  -N, --network TEXT   Neural network configuration to use.
+  -P, --pipeline TEXT  Pipeline configuration to use.
+  --version            Show the version and exit.
   --help               Show this message and exit.

 Commands:
   add_images  Import images from external directories into the dataset.